bsmith89/strain-corr/doc/manuscript/manuscript.md

 As an assembly-free approach, gene content estimation lacks synteny information, which can be useful for understanding biological phenomena such as operonic co-regulation and horizontal gene transfer.
-To get around this limitation, we clustered genes based on the Pearson correlation of their presence and absence across inferred strains in the HMP2.
+To get around this limitation, we clustered genes based on the Pearson's correlation of their presence and absence across inferred strains in the HMP2.
 For the 44 species with more than 20 high-quality inferred strains, we identified 36,208 co-occurring gene clusters with 2 or more